Sjord/Sjord.github.io/_posts/2017-02-22-dont-use-base-convert-on-random-tokens.md

         }
     }

-The variable `$bytes` will contain some random data.
+The variable `$bytes` will contain some more or less random data.
 This is binary data, which we want to fall in the ASCII range so that we can use it in cookies and query strings.
 The code uses the combination of `bin2hex` and `base_convert` for this.
-The function `bin2hex` convert the binary to hexidecimal, and the function `base_convert` convert it to base 36.
+The function `bin2hex` convert the binary to hexadecimal, and the function `base_convert` convert it to base 36.
 Base 36 consists of letters and numbers, so this should give us a compact token.

 Unfortunately, `base_convert` does not perform its job correctly.
 Note what happens when we convert a hash to base 36 and back using `base_convert`: